YuzunoKawori/MCD-CLIP/README.md

 # YRSK-CLIP
-The Code will coming soon...\r
+The Code will coming soon...
 My code is poorly written may take a while to sort out.
 QAQ